Para leer en español, haga clic aquí:

-May is National High Blood Pressure Education Month.
+National High Blood Pressure Education Month - May

 Hypertension (high blood pressure) affects about 1 in 4 Americans.
 It can lead to stroke, heart failure, or kidney damage.
 The National Heart, Lung, and Blood Institute urges: "If Your Blood Pressure Is Not Lower Than 140/90, Ask Your Doctor Why."
 Lifestyle changes to control high blood pressure include losing weight (if overweight), being physically active, choosing foods lower in salt and sodium, and limiting alcohol intake.
 Medication may also be necessary to bring high blood pressure under control.

 Please go to http://www.nhlbi.nih.gov/hbp/index.html for more information about Hypertension/High Blood Pressure, and talk to your medical provider about it at your next visit.

 For a booklet about high blood pressure and DASH (Dietary Approaches to Stop Hypertension), click here.